BHF leads teenage pregnancy fight in Busoga

 She added: “The parents should be empowered if children are to be empowered.
 Parents do not have information.
 There is need to focus on having activities that can bring parents on board which will take us back to community engagements.”

 Owek.
 Joyce Abaliwano called upon media personnel to be sensitive especially in the way they pass on information.
 “Teenage Pregnancy is rape and defilement, we should not sugarcoat it and there should be a deterrent voice in the reporting by the journalist,” She added.

 Mr. Innocent Anyole, the Station Manager Busoga One called for a community teenage task force aimed at having teenagers spearhead the fight against teen pregnancies.
 He further said that it will be more effective if the teenagers lead the fight because they know what they are dealing with.

 Mr. Moses Kyangwa, the Chief Executive Officer, Busoga Health Forum applauded the participants for giving the organization the chance to convene such a forum.
-He emphasized that from this meeting, the organization would come up with action points and commitments for the different organizations in the fight against teenage pregnancies the sub-region.
+He emphasized that from this meeting, the organization would come up with action points and commitments for the different organizations in the fight against teenage pregnancies in the sub-region.